aptos-labs/aptos-core/developer-docs-site/docs/contribute/faq.md

 ### What makes Aptos unique compared to alternative blockchains?

-We have a specific focus on building a safe, scalable and upgradable blockchain with credible neutrality.  [](https://aptos.dev/transactions/interacting-with-the-aptos-blockchain)
+We have a specific focus on building a safe, scalable and upgradeable blockchain with credible neutrality.  [](https://aptos.dev/transactions/interacting-with-the-aptos-blockchain)

 We have a head start, as we are the original creators, researchers, designers, and builders of Diem, the blockchain that was first built to serve this purpose.
 We use the Move language, the safe and reliable language originally developed for Diem.